Logiqx/docker-curator/docs/README.md

 Many of my projects and Docker images install images from PyPI using "pip".

-I have listed these libraries in a separate [document](pip/README.md).
+I have listed these libraries in a separate [pip](pip/README.md) document.